Updated: Jul 10

 2. The rare traits within you cannot survive overcrowding.

-Buckthorn makes it hard for rare plants that live in Michigan.
+Buckthorn makes it hard for rare plants to survive.
 Rare is highly sought after, but it can not stand overcrowding.
 A rare plant can not survive if they are a source of food and species like the Buckthorn overcrowd them.

 The gifts inside you are special.
 You cannot allow your gift to be consumed from people and let factors such as fear and worry overcrowded them.